Unveiling quantum entanglement in many-body systems from partial information: Conclusion

 Several research directions are now open to future works.
-Fist, our approach can be extended to qudit systems in a straightforward manner, which provides a scalable technique for the investigation of multipartite entanglement in large ensembles of qudits.
-Then, although we have illustrated our approach by assuming that one- and two-body correlations are known, one could naturally include the knowledge of any $k$-point function.
-Studying topological phases \cite{wen_choreographed_2019}, where entanglement could be revealed by string-order-parameters, via specific entanglement witnesses inferred by our data-driven method, represents an exciting avenue for future works.
+Fist, the considered approach can be extended to qudit systems in a straightforward manner, which provides a scalable technique for the investigation of multipartite entanglement in large ensembles of qudits.
+Then, although we have illustrated the method by assuming that one- and two-body correlations are known, one could naturally include the knowledge of any $k$-point function. { Including such higher-order correlations would certainly enhance the capability to detect entanglement in the examples we have presented.} Studying topological phases \cite{wen_choreographed_2019}, where entanglement could be revealed by string-order-parameters, via specific entanglement witnesses inferred by our data-driven method, represents also an exciting avenue for future works.
 Finally, implementing our algorithm using experimental data as input would probably reveal unforeseen features of many-body entanglement.
 This last possibility is especially relevant in the context of quantum computation and quantum simulation, operating beyond the capabilities of classical computers \cite{Martinis2019,chiuetal2019,koepselletal2019,ebadi2020quantum,zhong_quantum_2020,scholl2020programmable,Bluvstein_2021}, and where entanglement is commonly assumed to be an essential resource \cite{Preskill2018quantumcomputingin}.

-\acknowledgments{We thank Felix Huber for drawing our attention to ref.~\cite{bohnet_waldraff_etal_2017} after the completion of the first version of this paper.
+\acknowledgments{We thank Tommaso Roscilde for providing us the quantum Monte Carlo data used in Section IV.C.
+We thank Felix Huber for drawing our attention to ref.~\cite{bohnet_waldraff_etal_2017} after the completion of the first version of this paper.
 This work is supported by the ERC AdG CERQUTE, the AXA Chair in Quantum Information Science, the Government of Spain (FIS2020-TRANQI, Severo Ochoa CEX2019-000910-S and Retos QuSpin), Fundacio Cellex, Fundacio Mir-Puig, Generalitat de Catalunya (CERCA, AGAUR SGR 1381 and QuantumCAT), the Austrian Science Fund (FWF) through Project number 414325145 within SFB F7104 and the Alexander von Humboldt Foundation, the Agence Nationale de la Recherche (ANR) Research Collaborative Project Qu-DICE (ANR-PRC-CES47), the John Templeton Foundation (Grant No. 61835).}